 SCR catalyst and lean NOx adsorber catalysts for diesel combustion strategies are capable of reducing NOx emissions from 70 to 90%.
 SCR catalysts are already widely used on late model trucks operating in Europe to control NOx (> 500,000 trucks) and will be used by most heavy-duty engine manufacturers to comply with EPA's 2010 heavy-duty, on-road NOx emission standards.
+SCR technology's ability to achieve high NOx conversion efficiencies has allowed heavy-duty engine manufacturers to make use of engine calibration strategies that are optimized for higher engine-out NOx levels that provide lower engine fuel consumption.
+As an example, U.S. 2010-compliant heavy-duty engines that will employ DPF+SCR systems are expected to provide 3-5% lower fuel consumption (and lower greenhouse gas emissions) compared to engine designs that will make use of higher exhaust gas recirculation (EGR) levels and DPFs to meet equivalent emission levels.

-Lean NOx adsorber catalysts have already seen applications on a few light-duty diesel vehicles sold in Europe and Japan and will be used on smaller new "clean diesel" light-duty diesel engines that will be available here in the U.S. and Japan.
-The 2009 model year VW Jetta includes a lean NOx adsorber catalyst system for achieving EPA's Tier 2, Bin 5 and California's LEV II LEV NOx emission standards.
+Lean NOx adsorber catalysts have already seen applications on a few light-duty diesel vehicles sold in Europe and Japan and will be used on smaller new "clean diesel" light-duty diesel engines that will be available here in the U.S. The 2009 model year VW Jetta includes a lean NOx adsorber catalyst system for achieving EPA's Tier 2, Bin 5 and California's LEV II LEV NOx emission standards.
 The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission standards (three years in advance of the 2010 standards) by using an advanced emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.

-An early version of Mercedes' BlueTec technology combined a lean NOx adsorber catalyst with an SCR catalyst on the Mercedes E320 sedan first offered for sale in the U.S. in October 2006.
+An early version of Mercedes' BlueTec technology combined a lean NOx adsorber catalyst with a SCR catalyst on the Mercedes E320 sedan first offered for sale in the U.S. in October 2006.
 Honda has reported on its efforts to combine lean NOx adsorber catalysts with SCR catalysts on the same substrate for future light-duty diesel vehicles that will be sold in the U.S. and Japan.
 These combined NOx adsorber/SCR systems rely mostly on the NOx adsorber catalyst for NOx reductions with the SCR catalyst serving as a NOx "clean-up" catalyst.
 Ammonia is produced during the regeneration of the NOx adsorber catalyst and can then be used by the SCR catalyst as an internal source of reductant without the need for external urea injection ahead of the SCR catalyst.